Put on my makeup,

 Can you see the real me?

-It can be really hard to overcome such fears, especially when they’re embedded in us via past experiences and social ideals.
-If you want to fight them, you’re going to have to look deep inside of yourself for acceptance.
-Until you accept yourself, along with every little thing you have to say or blemish you may have, fear will linger.
+It can be really hard to overcome internal fears and anxiety, especially when they’re embedded in us via past experiences and social ideals.
+If we want to fight them, though, we’re going to have to look deep inside of ourselves.

-How do you perpetuate self-acceptance in your life?
+How do you perpetuate self-acceptance and fight anxiety in your life?

 Leave me a reply in the comments! 🙂